 (6) If the axial force exceeds the limiting value given in (4), account should be taken of the combined presence of bending, axial and shear force as follows:

-If the design value of the shear force VEd does not exceed 50 % of the design plastic shear resistance Vpl,Rd no reduction need be made in combinations of moment and axial force that satisfy the criteria in (4).
+a) If the design value of the shear force VEd does not exceed 50 % of the design plastic shear resistance Vpl,Rd no reduction need be made in combinations of moment and axial force that satisfy the criteria in (4).

-If VEd exceeds 50 % of Vpl,Rd, the design resistance for the combined effect of bending moment and axial force should be calculated using a reduced yield strength fy,red = (1 - ρ) fy for the shear area, where ρ = (2 VEd / Vpl,Rd - 1)2.
+b) If VEd exceeds 50 % of Vpl,Rd, the design resistance for the combined effect of bending moment and axial force should be calculated using a reduced yield strength fy,red = (1 - ρ) fy for the shear area, where ρ = (2 VEd / Vpl,Rd - 1)2.

 (7) If the sheet piles are loaded in the plane of the retaining wall, attention should be paid to the distribution of associated bending stress over the piles, and over the height of the piles.
 Reduction of the out-of-plane bending capacity Mc,Rd and the axial capacity Npl,Rd of the piles should be applied, depending on the spacial coincidence with stresses caused by in-plane loading.